vlazzarini/vlazzarini.github.io/_posts/2023-01-02-Introducing-litePlay.md

 The system should be able to respond that in ways that are recognisable by the user.
-If we are considering, for instance, common-practice Western music, then what could be for instance, a pitch, defined in scientific pitch notation, or perhaps an unpitched sound from a standard collection.
+If we are considering, for instance, common-practice Western music, then `what` could be for instance, a tone, defined in scientific pitch notation, or perhaps an unpitched sound from a standard collection.
 That seems to be a reasonable place to start.
 Now we can say